leesihoney/gcpd_crime_tracker/README.md

 GCPD Tracker System
 ===
-This is the starter code for Phase 5 of the Gotham City Police Department Tracker System.
+This is a code forthe Gotham City Police Department Tracker System.
 This project was assigned in the fall of 2018 as a 67-272 project at Carnegie Mellon University, Information Systems department.
 More information about the project can be found at [67272.cmuis.net](https://67272.cmuis.net).

 Populating the dev database
 ---